Rigino Cicilia

-Rigino Cicilia (born 23 September 1994) is a Curaçaoan footballer who plays as a forward for Eerste Divisie club Heracles Almelo.
+Rigino Cicilia (born 23 September 1994) is a Curaçaoan footballer who plays as a forward for Czech National Football League club Zbrojovka Brno.

-He won two caps for the Curaçao under-20 team in 2013.
-A former youth team player at KVC Oranje, FC Kerkrade-West, and Alemannia Aachen, he turned professional at Roda JC Kerkrade, and made his first team debut in August 2014.
+Cicilia won two caps for the Curaçao under-20 team in 2013.
+A former youth team player at KVC Oranje, FC Kerkrade-West, and Alemannia Aachen, he turned professional at Roda JC Kerkrade and made his first-team debut in August 2014.
 He spent the 2015–16 season on loan at RKC Waalwijk.
-He joined English club Port Vale in June 2016, remaining there for one season before he joined Lithuanian side FK Sūduva in October 2017.
-He helped Sūduva to win the A Lyga title in 2017 and 2018, and to win the 2018 Lithuanian Supercup.
+He joined the English club Port Vale in June 2016, remaining there for one season before he joined the Lithuanian side FK Sūduva in October 2017.
+He helped Sūduva to win the A Lyga title in 2017 and 2018 and to win the 2018 Lithuanian Supercup.
 He returned to the Netherlands to sign with FC Eindhoven in February 2019 and moved to the Czech Republic to join Slovácko in July 2020.
-He won the Czech Cup with Slovácko in 2022 and then returned to the Netherlands to sign with Heracles Almelo.
+He won the Czech Cup with Slovácko in 2022 and then returned to the Netherlands to sign with Heracles Almelo, helping the club to be crowned Eerste Divisie champions at the end of the 2022–23 season.
+He returned to Slovácko in July 2023.
+He joined Zbrojovka Brno in September 2025.

 Club career

 Roda JC Kerkrade

-Cicilia spent his youth with KVC Oranje, FC Kerkrade-West, and Alemannia Aachen (Germany), before joining the youth academy at Roda JC Kerkrade.
+Cicilia spent his youth with KVC Oranje, FC Kerkrade-West, and Alemannia Aachen (Germany) before joining the youth academy at Roda JC Kerkrade.
 He was one of a club record eight youth team players offered a professional contract at Roda JC in June 2013.
 He made his debut in the Eerste Divisie (second tier) on 25 August 2014, coming on for Danny Schreurs 78 minutes into a 3–0 defeat to FC Volendam at the Kras Stadion.
 He scored his first goal for the club on 23 September, in a 2–1 KNVB Cup victory over SC Heerenveen at the Parkstad Limburg Stadion.
 Four days later he scored his first league goal, in a 2–1 win over Helmond Sport at the Stadion De Braak.
 He ended the 2014–15 season with two goals in 23 appearances, though was not used in the play-offs as Roda JC beat NAC Breda to regain a place in the Eredivisie (first tier), and signed a new one-year contract in March 2015.

-He made two appearances in the Eredivisie as a substitute in August 2015, before joining Eerste Divisie club RKC Waalwijk on loan for the rest of the 2015–16 season.
+He made two appearances in the Eredivisie as a substitute in August 2015 before joining Eerste Divisie club RKC Waalwijk on loan for the rest of the 2015–16 season.
 He made a total of 24 appearances for the club, scoring seven goals, including a hat-trick in a 5–3 home defeat to Jong Ajax on 4 December, as RKC Waalwijk finished second-from-bottom in 18th place.
 He was released by Roda JC in May 2016.
 He had a trial at Austrian Bundesliga side SKN St. Pölten in June 2016.